tmobile/magentaA11y/_checklist-native/drawer-snappable.md

   role:  |
       Identifies itself as a button in iOS and "double tap to activate" in Android
   group: |
-      Visible label is grouped or associated with the picker in a single swipe
+      Visible label is grouped or associated with controls in a single swipe
   state: |
-      Expresses its state (disabled/dimmed)
+      Expresses its state (expands/collapses or disabled/dimmed)
 ---

 ## Developer notes

-- Spinners and pickers provide a quick way to select one value from a set.
-Dropdowns/ Spinners/ Pickers all follow this page's guidance
+- A sheet helps people perform a distinct task that’s related to the parent view without taking them away from their current context
-- Use native menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
+- Use native elements when at all possible vs a custom element, as it will handle expected behavior without additional development effort
-- Screen reader focus moves to the picker or spinner when it opens.
-Sometimes it takes one swipe to enter spinner on Android
-- "Picker item, adjustable" "swipe up or down to adjust the value" for custom actions on the picker are the common announcements on iOS.
-Done button closes picker and screen reader focus should move to the button that opened the picker
-- "Dropdown list" or "pop up window" often brings up a modal on Android.
-Focus remains in modal or back to triggering button.
-Swipe anywhere on screen with two fingers can close modal
-- The value or option that the user chose must be announced along with the name and role
+- Most sheets appear as a card that partially covers the underlying content.
+- The screen reader should be confined in the sheet/drawer if it covers underlining content.
+If a sheet does not cover other content, the screen reader does not have to be confined in it
+- Ensure there is a way to collapse or close the sheet for the screen reader (iOS)
+- Move screen reader focus into sheet when opened
+- A grabber is recommended but not required for Android if a two-finger swipe for the screen reader in any direction closes it

 ### Name

 - Name describes the purpose of the control

 - **iOS Tips**
-  - Set a label in Interface Builder in the Identity Inspector
+  - Set a label of grabber in Interface Builder in the Identity Inspector
-  - Group visible text label and the control in the same view container: `accessibilityFrameInContainerSpace`
   - `setTitle( ) method`
   - If no visible label, use `accessibilityLabel` on control
-  - `Hint` is used sparingly and if the results of interacting with it are not obvious from the control's label.
-  - Match visible label, if any
-  - To hide labels from VoiceOver announcements, uncheck the Accessibility Enabled checkbox in the Identity Inspector

   - If hiding visible label, use `accessibilityLabel` on control
 - **Android Tips**
   - `android:text` XML attribute
   - Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements without a visible label
   - `contentDescription` overrides `android:text`
-  - Use `labelFor` attribute to connect the visible label to the control
+  - Use `labelFor` attribute to connect the visible text label to the control

 ### Role

 - **iOS**
-  - UIPickerView
-  - UIDatePicker
+  - `UISheetPresentationController`
-  - "picker item" and/or "adjustable" can be the role
+  - Grabber announces as 'Button"
 - **Android**
-  - Spinner Class
-  - DatePickerDialog
-  - TimePickerDialog
+  - `ModalBottomSheet`
-  - See native date or time pickers in Gmail or Settings to determine the specific device's swipe order and behavior (Ex: Gmail-Compose-Menu-Schedule send-Pick date & time)
-  - "pop up window" or "dropdown list" can be the role
+  - Grabber announces as "double tap to activate"

 ### Groupings